mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 If you roll a natural 12, then you must continue in this career.
 You are too valuable to lose and will be strong- armed into staying.

 COMMISSION This only applies to the military careers of Army, Navy and Marines.
-A Traveller who succeeds at a commission roll becomes a rank 1 officer in that career and progresses on the officer’s rank table from then on.
+A Traveller who succeeds at a commission roll becomes a rank 1 officer in that career and progresses on the officer's rank table from then on.
 Trying for a commission is optional.

 You may only attempt to gain a commission in your first term unless your SOC is 9 or higher, in which case you may try for a commission in any term.
 However, there is DM-1 applied to commission rolls for every term after the first.